SummittDweller/weblog-sd/content/posts/2020-Derecho-Follow-Up-August-23.md

 <!--more-->

 At the west end of Cherry Lake I placed a bench and engraved rock as a memorial for my parents, and my son, Ian.
-The most recent, before the derecho, photo of the rock and bench were taken on a "scurry" walk around the lake earlier in the Spring.
-Scurry partners Jeff Shaw, and the hind-quarters of four-legged scurry member, Titan Edward, can be seen in this photo from that excursion:
+The most recent, pre-derecho photo of the rock and bench was taken on a "scurry" walk around the lake early this Spring.
+Portions of scurry-partners Jeff Shaw, and the hind-quarters of four-legged scurry member, Titan Edward, can be seen in this photo from that excursion.

 ![McFate Memorial Bench at Cherry Lake - Early Spring 2020](https://images-summittdweller.nyc3.digitaloceanspaces.com/2020-Aug-10-Derecho/IMG_0121.png "McFate Memorial Bench at Cherry Lake - Early Spring 2020")